 The Chairman of a communications company, he also consults to business in South America and South Africa, writes a column for South Africa’s leading newspaper, Business Day, and speaks to diverse audiences.

-For nearly 20 years Tony Leon was a Member of Parliament in South Africa, and for thirteen years he led the Democratic Alliance.
+For nearly twenty years Tony Leon was a Member of Parliament in South Africa, and for thirteen years he led the Democratic Alliance.
 He is the longest serving Leader of the Opposition in Parliament, since the advent of democracy in April 1994.
 He led and grew his party from its marginal position on the brink of political extinction into the second largest political force in South Africa.
-President Nelson Mandela described him as “a leader whose dynamism and analysis keeps everyone on their toes”.

-1. “Leadership for Tough Times” - In this inspirational address, he draws on a lifetime of experience and close encounters with some of the political and business greats of the world ; his fascinating conclusion on the “ten rules for leadership unusual “, presents a hopeful, but practical, picture for all participants as South Africa and the world face the severest economic and political tests of the modern age.
+1. “Leadership That Makes a Difference” - In this inspirational address, he draws on a lifetime of experience and close encounters with some of the political and business greats of the world ; his fascinating conclusion on the “ten rules for leadership unusual “, presents a hopeful, but practical, picture for all participants as South Africa and the world face the severest economic and political tests of the modern age.

-3. “Future Imperfect”- South Africa and the World in is the throes of the Global Financial Crisis.
+3. “Future Imperfect”- South Africa and the World is still feeling the aftermath of the Global Financial Crisis.
 Fresh from three years of practising economic diplomacy in the high-growth markets of South America, Ambassador Tony Leon presents a vivid and realistic portrait of the crises in world markets and where new hope arises in often the unlikeliest places, and how to take advantage of the maxim “never waste a good crisis.”